iksi/Oembed/readme.md

 # oEmbed

-A PHP class to make a request to the oembed services of YouTube, Vimeo, SoundCloud, MixCloud and Spotify.
+A PHP class to make a request to the oEmbed services of YouTube, Vimeo, SoundCloud, MixCloud and Spotify.

 ## Usage